thindil/steamsky/bin/doc/MODDING.md

 file *game.dat* in *data* directory and edit `value` attribute of tag `perceptionskill`.
 Value must be existing skill name.

-## Player character index
-To change which mobile data is used for starting player character data (attributes, skills, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `playerindex`.
-Value must be existing mobile index from any mobiles file from *data/mobs* directory.

 ## Head armor type
 To change which item type is used as a head armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `headarmor`.